thewca/wca-regulations/wca-regulations_2012.md

 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
 - 2m) A disqualified competitor is not eligible for the refund of any expenses incurred as a consequence of participation in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
-- 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of the next round of the event.
+- 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of the next round of the event.
-- 2p) The WCA Delegate must resolve the dispute before the start of the next round of the event.
+- 2p) The WCA Delegate must resolve the dispute before the beginning of the next round of the event.
 - 2r) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
 - 2s) Exceptions for documented disabilities:
   - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.